pyOpenSci/lessons/contribute-open-source/social-open-source.md

 Many contributors hesitate to get involved due to **imposter syndrome or fear of making mistakes**.
 Maintainers and experienced contributors can help by making GitHub feel more accessible.

 If you have the bandwidth, try to be welcoming and supportive.
 If you don't have bandwidth, it's ok-—gently nudge new contributors toward beginner-friendly projects or helpful resources.
+If you don't have time personally to review a PR, it's better to acknowledge it "Thanks for your PR.
+I'm currently unable to review.
+If another maintainer can take a look, I would appreciate it."

 ---